balena-io/docs/pages/reference/cli.md

 # Push

-## push &#60;application&#62;
+## push &#60;applicationOrDevice&#62;

-This command can be used to start a build on the remote resin.io cloud builders.
-The given source directory will be sent to the resin.io builder, and the build will proceed.
+This command can be used to start a build on the remote resin.io cloud builders, or a local mode resin device.

+When building on the resin cloud the given source directory will be sent to the resin.io builder, and the build will proceed.
 This can be used as a drop-in replacement for git push to deploy.

+When building on a local mode device, the given source directory will be built on device, and the resulting containers will be run on the device.
+Logs will be streamed back from the device as part of the same invocation.

 Examples:

 	$ resin push myApp
 	$ resin push myApp --source <source directory>
 	$ resin push myApp -s <source directory>

+	$ resin push 10.0.0.1
+	$ resin push 10.0.0.1 --source <source directory>
+	$ resin push 10.0.0.1 -s <source directory>

 ### Options